 I love crocheting flowers and these are some of my favorite patterns, especially for beginners.
 Before you go, though, I want to share some tips with you.
 When you’re just starting out, there are a few things I always like to recommend and one of them is to find simple patterns that you can complete in a day or two.
 It’s more difficult to stay motivated and encouraged when you start with big projects, so smaller ones like flowers or baby items make it so much easier to learn and get the “instant” gratification.
 And, as I said earlier, bite-sized patterns like this help you learn new techniques and skills without committing to something that’ll eat up your time.

 I put together an ebook to teach anyone how to crochet called The Beginner’s Guide to Crochet.
 It’s filled with tutorials, written instructions, and videos, to show you the basic steps you need to know.
 With 12 basic tutorials and 12 beginner-friendly patterns (also with video!), you’ll have it down in no time.
 There are also some handy resources in the book too!
-You can get your free copy of it here.
+You can get your free copy of it by clicking the image above.

 Use the RIGHT tools!